nico-zn/Operator-Manual/administration/users.rst

 User management is accessible through the menu **User > User list**.
 The right to manage users is by default granted to the **Admin** role.
 Remember: this can be changed as you prefer, contact support@openjet.com for any changes related to roles and rights.

-To view and edit an existing user, click on the eye.
+To view and edit an existing user, click on |eye|.
 To create a new user, click **Add New**.
 The form for creating or editing a user are the same, except for the passwords fields.

 Create a User
 -------------